bishtamit-zz/python-training/Readme.md

 # python-training

-- this project is divide into two parts
+- this project is divide into three parts
     - python tips and tricks
-    - django beginner tutorial
+    - django beginner tutorials
+    - django drf tutorials